StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/qbs/qbs.rst

     .. py:attribute:: filepath

-        This read-only property returns the Qbs version.
+        This read-only property returns filepath of the Qbs executable.

         :rtype: pathlib.Path